MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/service-entities.md

 ---
-title: "Service entities in Dynamics 365 Customer Service (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
+title: "Service entities in Dynamics 365 Customer Engagement (on-premises)(Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "Learn about service entites that are targeted at the customer service department of an organization." ms.custom: ms.date: 10/01/2019